Entanglement entropy between tangent balls in CFT$_D$: Introduction

 Applying this universal approach to two dimensions naturally reproduces the subtraction method proposed in \cite{Jiang:2024ijx, Jiang:2025tqu, Jiang:2025dir}, which was recently developed in studies of CFT$_2$.
 In this special limit, the solid torus geometry reduces to an annulus.

 The purpose of this paper is to apply this universal approach in \cite{Jiang:2025jnk} to specific configurations and provide more verification.
-We consider the entanglement between two tangent balls, as shown in the left panel of Figure \ref{fig:$adjacent$}.
-We also compute the entanglement entropy of a ball and a half-space, obtained as the special case where the radius of one ball is taken to infinity, as shown in the left panel of Figure~\ref{fig:show}.
+We first consider the entanglement between two tangent balls, as shown in the left panel of Figure \ref{fig:$adjacent$}.
+We then compute the entanglement entropy of a ball and a half-space: in the tangent case this is obtained as the special limit where the radius of one ball is sent to infinity, as shown in the left panel of Figure~\ref{fig:show}, while in the nonadjacent configuration the ball is separated from the half-space by a finite distance.
 In CFT$_{2}$, this configuration corresponds to entanglement in boundary conformal field theory (BCFT) between an interval and the negative half-axis, as depicted in the right panel of Figure \ref{fig:show}.

 The structure of the paper is as follows: In Section~\text{II}, we apply the universal method in \cite{Jiang:2025jnk} to the tangent case and further compute the entanglement entropy between a ball and a half-space, which arises as a special case of the tangent configuration.
+We also compute the entanglement entropy for a configuration in which the ball and the half-space are spatially separated.
 In Section~\text{III}, we calculate the same entanglement in CFT$_{2}$ by subtraction method \cite{Jiang:2025tqu} and show that two-dimensional solid torus approach coincides with subtraction method.